davemateer/chblog/_posts/2021-10-25-ephesians-2-racial-prejudice.markdown

 indeed, the entire letter) makes clear, the issue at stake is failing to grasp the newness of the New Covenant, and the (non-)role that the Mosaic Law has in justification.
 The Law, which is based on “doing” (Galatians 3:12), must not be confused with faith, or else we have misunderstood the Gospel.
+This is the root of the hypocrisy that Paul is opposing.
 Paul goes on to argue one of the most shocking ramifications of the new economy:

 > If I rebuild what I destroyed, then I really would be a lawbreaker.
 For
 > through the law I died to the law so that I might live for God.
 (Galatians